 Interested students may declare their interest in the proposed five-year BA-LACUSL/MA-Translation and Interpreting Studies to the undergraduate LACUSL advisor and/or the Graduate Advisor in Translation as soon as they start at UWM, in which case particular efforts will be made to advise them in their choice of courses during their first three years.

-The accelerated master's degree in Latin American, Caribbean, and U.S. Latinx Studies and Translation and Interpreting Studies (LACUSL, BA and TIS MA) involves no forward double-counting credits, and a maximum of 15 backward double-counting credits.
+The accelerated graduate degree in Latin American, Caribbean, and U.S. Latinx Studies and Translation and Interpreting Studies (LACUSL, BA and TIS MA) involves no forward-shared credits, and a maximum of 15 backward-shared credits.

 The establishment of eligibility for, and participation in, the proposed five-year BA-LACUSL/MA-Translation and Interpreting Studies program will not automatically guarantee acceptance into the graduate program.